bcwood/alaskahikesearch-11ty/hikes/fuller-lakes.md

 milesOneWay: 3.0
 milesFromAnchorage: 110.0
 directionsFromAnchorage: 110; on the Sterling Highway just past the Russian River Trailhead/Campground
 elevationGain:
 seasonDescription: May to October
 mapFilename: fuller-lakes-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: fuller-lakes-2
 attachments:
   - slug: fuller-lakes-1
-  description: ''
+    description: ""
   - slug: fuller-lakes-3
     description: View of Skilak Lake
   - slug: fuller-lakes-4
     description: Middle Lake
   - slug: fuller-lakes-5
     description: Upper Lake
 trailheads: []
-tags: ['hikes', 'kenai-national-wildlife-refuge']
+tags: ["hikes", "kenai-national-wildlife-refuge"]
 layout: layouts/hike.njk
 ---

-*Before I begin my description, I should let you know that my judgment on this hike may be clouded due to the fact that my damn (at least on this day) dog rubbed into a dead fish in the parking lot and stunk to high heaven.
-I was really pissed at her and we did the hike real quick so I could get to Soldotna and buy some vinegar to wash it out.*
+_Before I begin my description, I should let you know that my judgment on this hike may be clouded due to the fact that my damn (at least on this day) dog rubbed into a dead fish in the parking lot and stunk to high heaven.
+I was really pissed at her and we did the hike real quick so I could get to Soldotna and buy some vinegar to wash it out._

 This is a nice uphill hike to 3 sub-alpine lakes.
 Most of the trail is in spruce and aspen forest with one quick skirt of Mystery creek and one quick open view of Skilak Lake.